Chymyst/chymyst-core/docs/roadmap.md

 - emit many molecules at once, rather than one by one
 - allow nonlinear input patterns

-Version 0.3: Investigate interoperability with streaming frameworks such as Scala Streams, Scalaz Streams, FS2, Akka streams.
+Version 0.3: Investigate interoperability with streaming frameworks such as Scala Streams, Scalaz Streams, FS2, Akka Streaming, Kafka, Heron.

 Version 0.4: Enterprise readiness: fault tolerance, monitoring, flexible logging, assertions on singleton molecules and perhaps on some other situations, thread fusing for singleton molecule reactions.

+Version 0.5: Application framework `Chymyst`, converting between molecules and various external APIs such as HTTP, GUI toolkits, Unix files and processes.

-Version 0.5: Investigate an implicit distributed execution of chemical reactions ("soup pools").
+Version 0.6: Automatic distributed and fault-tolerant execution of chemical reactions ("soup pools").

+Version 0.7: Static optimizations: use macros and code transformations to completely eliminate all blocking and all inessential pattern-matching overhead.

 # Current To-Do List

  value * difficulty - description

  2 * 3 - investigate using wait/notify instead of semaphore; does it give better performance?
-This depends on benchmarking of blocking molecules.
+This depends on benchmarking of blocking molecules. - So far, attempts to do this failed.

- 2 * 3 - support a fixed number of singleton copies; remove Molecule.isSingleton mutable field in favor of a function on getJoinDef

  2 * 3 - detect livelock due to singleton emission (at the moment, they are not considered as present inputs)